-A lake house escape is the kind of getaway that never goes out of style.
+A lake house escape is the kind of getaway that never goes out of style — and it’s a vacation rental investment that you should consider right now.

-It’s no secret why: from lazy summer days on the water to cozy nights snuggled around a fire pit, lake trips make for a truly relaxing vacation.
+Buying a lake house poses a massive income opportunity, and it’s no surprise why: from lazy summer days on the water to cozy nights snuggled around a fire pit, lake trips make for a truly relaxing vacation.
+Most travelers agree, with trips to waterfront vacation rentals coming in as the top vacation experience in 2022.

 Before buying a lake house, though, it’s important to ask the right questions and familiarize yourself with the market.
 Here’s everything you need to know about making a smart and profitable lake property purchase.

-Set yourself up for investment success by knowing the most important questions to ask when buying a lake property.
+Set yourself up for investment success by knowing what to ask when buying a lake house.
 The answers will guide your next steps on the road to putting in an offer.

 It might be most important to enjoy your lake home with loved ones while covering expenses like a mortgage and upkeep, or you may decide that earning revenue is your top priority.

-Whatever goal you establish upfront, making sure benefits outweigh costs is key.
+Whatever goal you establish upfront, making sure benefits outweigh costs can help you better understand the pros and cons of buying a lake house.
 It’s also a good idea to gain a thorough understanding of the industry, especially if you’re new to vacation rental.

-Once you’ve worked out the bigger picture, keep where you’re hoping to buy and that area’s cap rate (the key metric that sets expectations around return on investment) in mind, as these details factor into how easily you’ll achieve your goals.
+Once you’ve worked out the bigger picture, keep in mind where you’re hoping to buy and that area’s cap rate (the key metric that sets expectations around return on investment), as these details factor into how easily you’ll achieve your goals.

 Proximity to the lakeshore is another factor here, but one with long-term trade-offs: our real estate experts say vacation rentals right on the water come at higher price points, but can often earn higher rates and occupancy percentages.